Warren McArthur: Wartime production and later career

 With the start of World War II, aluminum was restricted to war needs.
 The Warren McArthur Corp., which began making airplane seats along with its furniture in the late 1930s, was asked by the United States government to make aircraft seats for military airplanes.
 McArthur produced the majority of aircraft seating for military planes during the war.
 It is estimated that the Warren McArthur Corp. produced between 75 and 85 percent of the seats used in US military aircraft during the war.
 McArthur made an important technological innovation by making the airplane seats out of magnesium alloy tubing that was lightweight and strong and that also saved other precious war-needed materials.

 After the war, McArthur produced passenger airplane seats until his company closed in 1948.
 In 1948, McArthur founded Mayfair Industries in Yonkers, New York and made institutional furniture, including a popular folding chair design, until he retired in 1961.
-From 1951 to 1966, the Australian company National Art Metal Company, NAMCO, obtained rights to produce furniture in Australia using McArthur's techniques.

 McArthur died in 1961 in New York City.